 Camille Rose Milroy came all the way from the Inupik region of Alaska to attend Art of Makeup.
 She wanted to be a part of the booming film industry in Anchorage, where her Native Eskimo roots lay.
 She completed the Art of Makeup Master Class program, took her skills back to Alaska, and made her dreams come true, only her dreams brought her more than she dreamed of!
 She is now doing fashion makeup for national ad campaigns for major brands such as: CarHartt, American Eagle, Chevy and more.
 Check out her beautiful portfolio and read about her interesting story in our blog!

 “Thank you Celena for creating a school that allows your students so much individual attention.
 It was wonderful pursuing my dream.
 Learning from such a passionate, skilled professional such as yourself was invaluable!” – Camille

 Click above link for examples of AofM graduates at work.

 Through a network of industry relationships, Art of Makeup assists student certificate program graduates obtain work and experience in a variety of ways, such as exclusive membership on the AofM Job Board.
 Please also view our facebook page for additional student at work profiles.

 Attention Northwest Production Community: Makeup Artists Available for your Production Needs

 Hire a Makeup Artist!
-We have many Certificate Program graduates well trained in all areas of makeup artistry located throughout Washington and Oregon.
+We have many talented Certificate Program graduates well trained in all areas of makeup artistry located throughout Oregon and Washington.
 Please contact us if you are interested in hiring a makeup artist or collaborating with Art of Makeup School.
 Send as many details about your production needs as possible.
 You may also call us at: 360-553-3855

 Makeup Artistry Career Opportunities